Starting Loop: Terminology

 Fork

-With open-source software, anyone can decide to make a complete copy (fork) of the code and put it on their own github site.
+With open-source software, anyone can decide to make a complete copy (fork) of the code and put it on their own GitHub site.
 If you decide to use the Browser Build method, this is the way you will begin.
 But don’t worry about that now.
 You will be given explicit instructions, step-by-step, on how to do this.

 Clone